Inflammatory Foods to Avoid for a Happy Tummy

 Inflammatory foods to avoid

-Some of the worst foods for gut health are actually pretty apparent suspects.
+Some of the worst foods for gut health are actually pretty obvious suspects.
 We might not always know why, but most of us have an innate sense of what is not really healthy for us!
-The further we remove ourselves from a natural and predominantly plant-based diet, the more likely we are to experience an upset tummy.
+The further we remove ourselves from a natural and predominantly organic, wholesome, plant focused diet, the more likely we are to experience an upset tummy.

-Let’s begin with one of the most prevalent inflammatory foods.
+Let’s begin with one of the most prevalent inflammatory foods, gluten

 Gluten-free, or GF, living has become big business in recent years as more people find they are intolerant or even allergic to this structural protein.

 Gluten comprises about 80% of the protein in wheat.
-It consists of mainly glutenins and gliadins.
+It consists mainly of glutenins and gliadins.
 Gluten sensitivity can arise due to elevated levels of antibodies working against gliadin.
 Perhaps not surprisingly, these are referred to as anti-gliadin antibodies.
+Gluten is typically found in bread, which humans have been eating for thousands of years.
+So, it’s not so much that bread itself is the problem, but more of case of how agricultural methods and wheat have changed and been altered so much that it’s very different to the wheat and cooking methods used, healthily and without problem, by our ancestors.

-When the anti-gliadin antibodies combine with wheat protein, specific genes are turned on.
+When we consume foods containing gliadins, our bodies release anti-gliadin antibodies which combine with the wheat protein resultingin specific genes being turned on.
 This reaction creates “cytokines,” or substances secreted by certain immune system cells that can affect other cells.
-Cytokines can be either anti-inflammatory or pro-inflammatory.
-An imbalance in cytokines may cause autoimmune disorders.
+Cytokines can be either anti-inflammatory or pro-inflammatory, and imbalances in cytokines may cause autoimmune disorders.

 Inflammatory cytokines stimulate T-cells in the gut that are cytotoxic and which attack the gut mucosa (the lining of the small intestines), causing conditions such as inflammatory bowel syndrome and Crohn’s disease.
 Damage to the gut mucosa can also lead to leaky gut syndrome, food allergies and sensitivities and other digestive disorders.